 Investment Instruments Calif.
-Code Limitation City Policy Limitation Corporate Medium Term Notes 5 years 30% of portfolio Credit rating of no less than A by any NRSRO 54 years 30% of portfolio 3% of portfolio per issuer Credit rating category of of no less that the "A" or its equivalent or higher by a NRSRO category by any two NRSROs Repurchase Agreements 1 year 100% of portfolio 102% Collateral 180 days 20% of portfolio 10% of portfolio per issuer 102% Collateral Treasuries/Agencies Major US owned Calif. financial institution Bankers' Acceptances 180 days 40% of portfolio 30% per issuer 180 days 20% of portfolio 10% of portfolio per issuer Major US owned Calif. institution Commercial Paper 270 days 25% of portfolio 10% per issuer 270180 days 2515% of portfolio 5% of portfolio per issuer Credit rating of no less than "A-1" or its equivalent or higher by an NRSRO.
-(P1 by an NRSRO) Obligations issued by the International Bank for Reconstruction and Development, International Finance Corporation, or Inter- American Development Bank 5 years 30% of portfolio Credit rating of no less than AA by an NRSRO 5 years 10% of portfolio Credit rating of no less than AAA by a NRSRO Asset-Backed Securities 2 5 years 30% of portfolio Credit rating of no less than AA by an NRSRO NRSRO Issuer shall have a credit rating of no lethan the A category by an NRSRO 3% of portfolio per issuer Local Government Investment Pools and shares of beneficial interest issued by a joint powers of authority 100% of portfolio Advisor requirements 100% of portfolio Credit rating of no less than AAAm by an NRSRONot permitted
+Code Limitation City Policy Limitation Repurchase Agreements 1 year 100% of portfolio 102% Collateral 180 days 20% of portfolio 10% of portfolio per issuer 102% Collateral Treasuries/Agencies Major US owned Calif. financial institution Bankers' Acceptances 180 days 40% of portfolio 30% per issuer 180 days 20% of portfolio 10% of portfolio per issuer Major-US owned Calif. institution Commercial Paper 270 days 25% of portfolio 10% per issuer 270 days 25% of portfolio 5% of portfolio per issuer Credit rating of no less than "A-1" or its equivalent or higher by an NRSRO.
+Obligations issued by the International Bank for Reconstruction and Development, International Finance Corporation, or Inter- American Development Bank 5 years 30% of portfolio Credit rating of no less than AA by an NRSRO 5 years 10% of portfolio Credit rating of no less than AAA by an NRSRO Asset-Backed Securities 2 5 years 3020% of portfolio Credit rating of no less than AA by an NRSRO 5 years (WAM) 20% of portfolio Security shall be rated AAA by an NRSRO Issuer shall have a credit rating of no le than the A category by an NRSRO 3% of portfolio per issuer Security shall be rated AAA by an NRSRO Supranationals 5 years 30% of portfolio Credit rating of no less than AA by an NRSRO 5 years 1020% of portfolio Credit rating of no less than AA by an NRSRO Local Government Investment Pools 100% of portfolio Advisor requirements Not permitted